TheSkyRS/taobench/README.md

 10: Warmup length in seconds
 150: Experiment length in seconds
 ```
-After running the experiment, results will be displayed in the terminal and recorded in [/local/taobench/results.txt](results.txt).
+After running the experiment, results will be displayed in the terminal.

 #### 3.4 Distributed Tests